namespace-Pt/News-Recommendation/README.md

 ### Download
 There are two branches in this REPO.
-The `old` branch is deprecated and used as backup.
+The `backup` branch is deprecated and used as backup.
 You can only clone this main branch by:
 ```
 git clone -b main --single-branch https://github.com/namespace-Pt/News-Recommendation.git
 ```